sneakysneak/docs/pages/connector-authentication/magento-2.md

 2. Paste your `Access Token` into the `API Key` field and click `Next`.
 3. Your connector is now setup and ready to go.

+### Bulk Endpoints

+To use bulk methods such as Bulk Update Product you must enable/install asynchronous functionality and RabbitMQ on your Magento instance.
+More information can be found [here](https://devdocs.magento.com/guides/v2.4/rest/bulk-endpoints.html).